natecraddock/audio-vis/README.md

 Easy Audio Visualizations for Blender
 =========

-A Blender python addon that allows for very easy audio visualizations.
+A Blender python addon that allows for easy audio visualizations.